I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/nf-irb-ataportrequestpowerstatechange.md

 <p>None </p>

 ## -remarks
 <p>The <b>AtaPortRequestPowerStateChange</b> routine is used when a miniport driver might have to initiate a power state change, such as when a hot-plug operation occurs. </p>

-<p>The <b>AtaPortRequestPowerStateChange</b> routine is used when a miniport driver might have to initiate a power state change, such as when a hot-plug operation occurs. </p>

 ## -requirements